madanyc/workfront-learn.en/help/finances/1-project-finances/multiple-billing-rates.md

 ---
-title: Multiple Billing Rates
+title: Understand Multiple Billing Rates
 description: Multiple Billing Rates
 ---
-# Multiple billing rates
+# Understand multiple billing rates

 Within [!DNL Workfront], a project manager has the ability to override system billing rates within a specific project.
 Previously, when the new billing rate was applied to the project, it not only affected future hours but hours already logged on the project.